 The band’s name came about when they were on their way to their first gig.
 The members were desperately trying to come up with a name when, according to Farley, “Somebody in the car said ‘I have no idea what to call the band,’ and and somebody else said ‘That’s a great idea!’ and then Troy said we were just going to use it for tonight.”
 But the name stuck.

-Right out of the gate, Marks and Co. got to work getting gigs.
+Right out of the gate, the band got to work getting gigs.
 “We hustled to get our name out there” says Marks.